 If something works exceptionally well, you can double down on that strategy.
 If a campaign underperforms, you can adjust and move towards something more effective.
 Either way, your honest and data-based assessment of your promotional efforts is vital to ensuring that your resources and energies are used for maximum benefit.

-eCommerce Wrap Up
+Ecommerce Wrap Up

-Your eCommerce site can be a significant – or even the primary – driver for sales, lead generation, customer satisfaction assessment, and more.
-When coupled with effective digital and traditional promotional strategies, an eCommerce site does more than offer customers an around-the-clock shopping experience.
+Your ecommerce site can be a significant – or even the primary – driver for sales, lead generation, customer satisfaction assessment, and more.
+When coupled with effective digital and traditional promotional strategies, an ecommerce site does more than offer customers an around-the-clock shopping experience.
 It also makes business easier for you and your team.